symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

   :class: with-shadow
   :target: /_images/nano-wallet-reward-enrollment-tx.png

-Click on the **LOGIN** button at the top-right and then follow these instructions:
+Click on the **LOGIN** button at the top-right, complete the login procedure, and then follow these instructions:

 .. image:: /resources/images/screenshots/nano-wallet-reward-enrollment-tx-instructions.png
   :align: center